-A. PURPOSE OF THE VOLUNTARY GUIDELINES
+PURPOSE OF THE VOLUNTARY GUIDELINES

-These voluntary guidelines are intended for useby any third party risk assessor that utilizes the Shared Assessments Standardized Control Assessment (SCA) procedures - formerly known as the Shared Assessments' Agreed Upon (AUP) procedures.
+These voluntary guidelines are intended for any third party risk assessor using the Shared Assessments Standardized Control Assessment (SCA) procedures.

 SCA voluntary guidelines are provided in addition to other Shared Assessments materials and resources that are developed, released, licensed, and distributed for use in execution of third party assessments.